By Diane Spicer

 'Cuz tackling is active, right?

-Or actively skip to the details on hiking clothing:
+Skip to these details on hiking clothing:

 Hikers and backpackers know that buying a piece of hiking clothing for just one narrow purpose is a bad move.